bpatricka/Bookd-reactjs/README.md

 # Bookd-reactjs
 ## Book'd is a ReactJS Controlled Digital Lending Application.

+> Book'd was first imagined using python and flask frameworks...
 > *However,* we soon realized Python could not handle the client's requests as effectively as React.

 ------